How to Buy a Domain Name Owned by Someone Else

 Once you decide that the domain name you’re after is the one you want, the next step is to find out who owns it.
 There are a number of different websites that can look up that information for you and the most common method is through a Whois lookup.

-Entering your desired domain into one of these sites will return information about that domain, including when the domain was registered, who registered it, and the contact information for the person or company that currently owns the domain.
+Entering your desired domain into one of the whois search sites will return information about that domain, including when the domain was registered, who registered it, and the contact information for the person or company that currently owns the domain.

-Unfortunately, accessibility to domain owners has really taken a hit with GDPR and some registrars offering advanced privacy protection services.
+Unfortunately, accessibility to domain owners has really taken a hit with GDPR and some registrars offering advanced privacy protection services for free when you register a domain name.
 By adding more privacy to comply with GDPR regulations, and additional measures to hide contact information, it can make it difficult for some folks to reach the rightful domain owners.

 3. Target the Right Contact Person